 Dzogchen describes the pri-mordial experience.
 It is the absolute state of reality which is intrinsic to our nature and is perfect.
 It is neither good nor bad, pure nor impure, wisdom nor confusion.
 We have lost the knowledge of who we really are.
 Freedom comes from understanding and knowing who you are, by recognizing our absolute nature.

 Just as each variety of flower in a garden has its own unique function and beauty, so do different teachers come to be known for the particular outstanding qualities of their teaching.
 It is said that Sogyal Rinpoche's special teaching quality is his ability to convey to his students the feeling of practice.

-Sogyal Rinpoche has founded Dharma centers in Britain, France, Germany and the US.
-He teaches widely in Europe, America, Australia and New Zealand.
-Sogyal Rinpoche will be lecturing on Healing and Transformation in NYC on Nov.
-5th and 6th.
-Contact: Linda Solomon, 212-595-6543.
-He will be leading a working retreat in the San Francisco area between November 7th & 19th, 1987.
-A full-time retreat is planned for November 20th through 30th.
-The topic of the SFC retreats is Finding the Heart's Rest.
-For further information on the working retreat, contact: Susan Oliver, 415-527-7195.
-On the full retreat, contact: Rigpa Fellowship, PO Box 7326, Santa Cruz, CA 95061, 408-688-2208.
+Sogyal Rinpoche lectured on Healing and Transformation in NYC on Nov.
+5th and 6th, in the San Francisco area between November 7th & 19th, 1987, and a full-time retreat is planned for November 20th through 30th.
+The topic of the SFC retreats was Finding the Heart's Rest.